Fort de Cavagnial

 Fort de Cavagnial (also known as Fort Cavagnolle, Fort Cavagnal, Post of the Missouri, or Fort de la Trinité) was a French fort and trading post located on the west cliffs of the Missouri River, somewhere north of Kansas City, Kansas, and Fort Leavenworth, Kansas, from 1744 until about 1764.
 While the ruins of the site were still visible when Meriwether Lewis and William Clark ventured in the area during their famed 1804 westward expedition, all traces of the fort were eventually lost by the mid-19th century.
-Today, the exact location of the fort is a mystery.
+The exact location of the fort is a mystery.

 History

 Active service

 The fort named for Louisiana Governor Marquis de Vaudreuil-Cavagnial, was the furthest west on the Missouri at the time.
 Its first commandant was François Coulon de Villiers who came from an illustrious New France military family.
-Like many frontier forts it doubled as a trading post operated by Joseph Athanase Trottier dit Desruisseaux (Joseph Deruisseau), who had a monopoly on trade on the Missouri from January 1, 1745 to May 20, 1750.
+Like many frontier forts it doubled as a trading post operated by Joseph Athanase Trottier dit Desruisseaux (Joseph Deruisseau), who had a monopoly on trade on the Missouri from January 1, 1745, to May 20, 1750.
 Deruisseau chose the specific location of the fort because "the 'friendly Kansa[s] were a dependable source of high grade furs' and the location was strategic".
 According to the Kansas Historical Society, the fort was: